orbs-network/membuffers/README.md

 * Indication of the type (which one of the OneOf it is) is encoded first as a `uint16` (a 4 byte field).
 * Encoding of the field itself appears immediately after (zero padding may be added for alignment).
+* A 'repeated' keyword before a type indicate an array of that type.
+  * Note: arrayed type in union cannot be mutated.

 #### The decode process